nowait-tools/docker-images/alpine/dredd/README.md

 This image is opinionated in how it should be used.
 The following is to describe how to properly use this image.

 The dredd image assumes the following
-- Makefile is mounted at /src/Makefile that declares the following targets
-  - start
-    - Target that starts the web service via docker-compose
-  - stop
-    - Target that restarts the web service with a clean dataset, most likely stopping the database container, removing it
-  - clean
-    - Stops all docker containers that started with start target and removes the containers

 - dredd.yml mounted at /src/dredd.yml and all files needed by dredd.yml
 - docker socket must be bind mounted
 - COMPOSE_PROJECT_NAME must be set.
   - This ensures that the services started by docker-compose will be added to a network with the name "$COMPOSE_PROJECT_NAME_"default.
 The network name must be known ahead of time so that the dredd conatiner can add itself to the network allowing dredd to make requests to the web service